European shares dip as concern over U.S. politics, Ubisoft weighs

 Tullow Oil gained 2 percent after JP Morgan reiterated its 'overweight' rating on the stock, saying the oil company had improved its funding position, and valuation had returned to more compelling territory.

-Norwegian fertilizer maker Yara got a boost from broker Liberum raising it to 'buy' from 'sell', saying prices of urea, a key ingredient in fertilizers, are close to a trough with fewer capacity additions ahead.
-Trading in Oslo was closed for the day, however, and the market will reopen on Thursday.
+Norwegian fertilizer maker Yara also got a boost from broker Liberum raising it to 'buy' from 'sell', saying prices of urea, a key ingredient in fertilizers, are close to a trough with fewer capacity additions ahead.

 European earnings continued to paint a bright picture for the region's equities, with earnings growth for the quarter seen at 19 percent, according to Thomson Reuters data.
 (Reporting by Helen Reid, Vikram Subhedar; Editing by Hugh Lawson)